Robert Reischauer: Urban Institute and Brookings Institution

 Reischauer served as senior vice president of the Urban Institute from 1981 to 1986.
 He was a senior fellow of economic studies at the Brookings Institution from 1986 to 1989 and from 1995 to 2000.
 He began his tenure as the second president of the Urban Institute in February 2000 and left that role in 2012.

-Board Memberships and Expert Commentary
+Board memberships and commentary

 Reischauer serves on the boards of several educational and nonprofit organizations, including the Committee for a Responsible Federal Budget.
 He was a member of the Medicare Payment Advisory Commission from 2000 to 2009 and was its vice chair from 2001 to 2008.
 He frequently contributes to the opinion pages of the nation's major newspapers, comments on public policy developments on radio and television, and testifies before congressional committees.

-Reischauer was also Senior Fellow of the Harvard Corporation from 2010 to 2014.
+Reischauer was a senior fellow of the Harvard Corporation from 2010 to 2014.

 Education

-Reischauer attended Harvard University (A.B. in political science) and Columbia University (M.I.A. in International Relations and Ph.D. in economics).
+Reischauer attended Harvard University (A.B. in political science) and Columbia University (M.I.A. in international relations and Ph.D. in economics).